HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Experimental Setup

 For reconstruction quality we focus on settings where a clean reference is available.
 On the synthetic USGS test set we compute the relative reduction in absolute error between raw anomalous values and model reconstructions,

-and report segment wise averages together with root mean squared error (RMSE) on anomalous segments.
-We additionally track RMSE on non anomalous timesteps to confirm that the model does not degrade clean observations.
-On the synthetic experiments HydroGEM typically reduces error by around 70\% on corrupted segments, while keeping errors on clean segments close to the baseline.
+where $X \in \{Q, H\}$ and $\epsilon$ is a small constant for numerical stability.
+We compute metrics separately for discharge and stage and report segment-level averages together with root mean squared error (RMSE) on anomalous segments.
+We additionally track RMSE on non-anomalous timesteps to confirm that the model does not degrade clean observations.
+Error reduction and RMSE are computed after denormalization in physical units, restricted to injected anomalous intervals for anomalous-segment metrics.

-For the Canadian case study, reconstructions are evaluated more qualitatively.
-Weak labels are derived from operational corrections, and correction strategies, especially for ice affected periods where discharge is often pushed very low while stage remains relatively high, differ from the USGS corrections used to train HydroGEM.
-Official guidance notes that stage affected by backwater from ice may accurately represent local conditions but may not be suitable for discharge computation, and operational products explicitly warn that ice can raise stage for a given flow~\cite{usgs_wdr_docs,eccc_data_manual,eccc_ice_warning}.
-In our sample many Environment and Climate Change Canada winter corrections reduce discharge much more aggressively than the USGS style corrections seen in training, particularly during ice control periods where stage remains elevated.
-As a result, in the Canadian evaluation we treat reconstruction error as a secondary diagnostic rather than a primary performance metric and place emphasis on detection metrics.
+For the Canadian case study, reconstructions are evaluated primarily as a diagnostic.
+Weak labels are derived from operational corrections as described in Section~\ref{sec:canadian}, and correction strategies differ between USGS and Environment and Climate Change Canada, particularly for ice-affected periods~\cite{usgs_wdr_docs,eccc_data_manual,eccc_ice_warning}.
+As a result, we treat reconstruction error as a secondary diagnostic rather than a primary performance metric and place emphasis on detection metrics.

+Because the Canadian weak labels are derived from operational corrections recorded with daily granularity rather than precise anomaly boundaries, we report two complementary detection metrics.
+First, we report pointwise F1, where predictions and labels are compared at each hourly timestep.
+Second, we report tolerant F1 with a $\pm$24-hour buffer, which credits a prediction if it falls within $\pm 24$ hourly timesteps of a labeled correction timestep.
+In addition, we report segment-level recall to evaluate event detection under boundary uncertainty: contiguous labeled correction intervals are treated as anomaly events and an event is counted as detected if any predicted anomaly overlaps the interval or falls within the tolerance window.
+This multi-metric approach follows recommendations for evaluating time-series anomaly detection under label uncertainty~\cite{kim2022rigorous,tatbul2018precision}.